ehhritan/ehhritan.github.io/_pages/publications.md

 ---

-Bruckner, Tim A., Brenda Bustos, Emtiaz Hritan, and Samantha Gailey.
+Bruckner, Tim A., Brenda Bustos, *Emtiaz Hritan*, and Samantha Gailey.
 "Economic connectedness and fetal and infant death: a population-based cross-sectional study of California." **Journal of Epidemiology and Community Health** 80, no. 8 (2026): 617-623.

 ---

-Catalano, Ralph, Brenda Bustos, Emtiaz Hritan, Joan A. Casey, Alison Gemmill, Hedwig Lee, Dana Sarnak, and Tim Bruckner.
+Catalano, Ralph, Brenda Bustos, *Emtiaz Hritan*, Joan A. Casey, Alison Gemmill, Hedwig Lee, Dana Sarnak, and Tim Bruckner.
 "Inflated Denominators, Selection In Utero, and the Black Male Neonatal Death Paradox." **Paediatric and Perinatal Epidemiology** 40, no. 4 (2026): 454-461.

 ---